Zacharias Masawi says he knew about the plan to fly the planes into the World Trade Center in the Pentagon, but he was not part of it.

 How do we know that there are 11 or 12?

-I'm not saying there aren't in this, because I know there are a lot, but 11 or 12 million is a bunch.
+I'm not saying there aren't in this because I know there are a lot, but 11 or 12 million is a bunch.

 How do we know it's that many?

-That's one of the figures too big.
+That's one of the figures.

-George, we can't uh deal with that.
+We can't deal with that.

-We gotta allow them to stay.
+We've got to allow them to stay.

-Having more fun than a human being should be allowed to have utilizing talent on loan from God.
+Having more fun than a human being should be allowed to have, utilizing talent on loan from God.

 Welcome back, folks.